dumux/dumux/python/README.md

 You can also run it on a specific file (replace `./python` by file name) This will automatically format the Python files.
 Run black before every commit changing Python files.
+The CI pipeline prevents merging code that would reformat when running `black`.

 The `dumux` Python module should be get a score of `10` from the tool [`pylint`](https://pypi.org/project/pylint/).